shinshin86/rife-ncnn-vulkan/README.md

 - https://github.com/webmproject/libwebp for encoding and decoding Webp images on ALL PLATFORMS
 - https://github.com/nothings/stb for decoding and encoding image on Linux / MacOS
 - https://github.com/tronkko/dirent for listing files in directory on Windows

+## RIFE ncnn Vulkan at Google Colab (about this branch)

+This branch adds some experimental files for using RIFE ncnn Vulkan with Google Colab.

+The `sample-executing-release-binary-on-google-colab` is just a sample that downloads and runs the release binary on Google Colab.

+`build-with-google-colab` is a sample command to build RIFE ncnn Vulkan on Google Colab.